js216/mp135_boot/sd_to_ddr/README.md

-# DDR memory test
+# Program loading from SD to DDR

-This program runs on the STM32MP135F-DK evaluation board, initializing the DDR3L memory, then writing a sequence of pseudo-random bits to the memory and reading them back to verify if they were correctly written.
+This program runs on the STM32MP135F-DK evaluation board, initializing the DDR3L memory and the SD card, then copying an executable from the SD card to the memory, and executing it.

-This program is adapted from the `DDR_Init` example from the `STM32CubeMP13` package provided by ST.
+This program is adapted from the `FSBLA_Sdmmc1` example from the `STM32CubeMP13` package provided by ST.

 ### Getting started

-1. To compile the program, run Make from this directory:
+1. To compile the program, run Make from the build directory:

-       $ cd ddr_test
+       $ cd sd_to_ddr/build
        $ make

 2. To download the program to the board, run